 *Reduction per unit production based on the business fields in 2015

 We have set the following Environmental Targets toward 2030 to achieve the Environmental Vision toward 2050.

--Reduce water use at our plants 15% globally by using the latest water conservation technologies*1
+-Reduce water use at our plants by 15% globally by using the latest water conservation technologies*1

 -Conduct water resource cultivation activities in areas with high water stress at more than half of our plants